Neal Casal

 Neal Graeme Casal (November 2, 1968 – August 26, 2019) was an American guitarist, singer, songwriter and photographer.
 First rising to prominence as lead guitar with Rickey Medlocke's Blackfoot from 1988 to 1993, he was also known as a member of Ryan Adams' backing band the Cardinals from 2005 until 2009, with whom he recorded three studio albums.
 He played in several groups, including the Chris Robinson Brotherhood, Hard Working Americans, Beachwood Sparks, The Skiffle Players, GospelbeacH and Circles Around the Sun– and released twelve albums as a solo artist.

 He released his final solo album, Sweeten the Distance, in 2011.

-Born in Denville, New Jersey and raised in nearby Rockaway Township, Casal attended Morris Knolls High School.
+Born in Denville Township, New Jersey, and raised in nearby Rockaway Township, Casal attended Morris Knolls High School.

 Solo career

 1990–1999

 Casal began work on early solo demos from 1990 to 1993 at studios in Los Angeles, New York and New Jersey.
 During this period he teamed up with his manager Gary Waldman, keyboard player John Ginty and vocalist Angie McKenna.
 After signing a publishing deal with Warner/Chappell Music, he forged a long standing professional relationship with producer/engineer Jim Scott.

 In 1994, Casal signed with Zoo Entertainment and recorded his debut album at Palacio del Rio, formerly owned by James Stewart and Dean Martin in Santa Ynez, California, with producer Jim Scott.
 The album featured musicians Don Heffington, Bob Glaub, Greg Leisz.
 Casal released Fade Away Diamond Time in September 1994 to critical acclaim and supported the album on a US tour with his band.

 Casal parted ways with Zoo Records in 1996 and recorded "Rain, Wind, and Speed" released by Buy or Die Records.